ithoughtitwasfruitageraero/ithoughtitwasfruitageraero/README.md

 so to start out,
 these are the things i put in my ponies names:

-- c+h - cuddle + hide! feel free to sit with me or hide behind me :)
+- c+h - cuddle + hide! feel free to sit with me or hide behind me. im pretty much always c+h unless on dni/dniuf!! :)
 - dnc - do not copy! though it may not be explictly stated all the time, please never copy my ponies (inspo is ok tho :3). this apples to "stealing your body parts" people, too. thank you for respecting my wishes ^^
 - dni/dniuf - do not interact or do not interact unless friends! self explanatory :)
 - afk - away from keyboard! also self explanatory!